 The best candidates may be more likely to apply to companies whose names they’re already familiar with; however, that shouldn’t discourage you.
 All you need is a little ingenuity to grab their attention and learn what they’re looking for in a career and office culture.

-Start with these six outside-the-box recruitment strategies.
+Start with these six outside-the-box, creative recruitment strategies.
 The long-term gains will be worth it.

 1. Spend time where your ideal candidates “live” online